regisd/regisd.github.io/_posts/2012-11-28-is-sharepoint-as-feature-poor-as-it-used-to-be.md

 ---
 When I was working on SharePoint, I was shocked to see the gap between the rich marketing slides on one hand and the poor feature set on the other hand.

-Apparently, this hasn&rsquo;t changed, if I take a look at the number of blogs that promote Sharepoint but which are hosted on a better Web content management system (usually [WordPress](http://wordpress.org/))
+Apparently, this hasn’t changed, if I take a look at the number of blogs that promote Sharepoint but which are hosted on a better Web content management system (usually [WordPress](http://wordpress.org/))

   * http://blogs.technet.com/b/tothesharepoint/ NOT hosted on SarePoint
   * The Sharepoint guy http://blogs.msdn.com/b/uksharepoint/ NOT hosted on Sharepoint